SurrealAI/Tensorplex/README.md

 `Loggerplex` is a subcomponent of Tensorplex that does lightweight distributed logging.
 It collects the real-time logs from multiple nodes and send them to a single master node for persistent book-keeping.

 Tensorplex is not tied to Tensorflow and can be used with any machine learning frameworks that support numpy.

+THIS DOC IS INCOMPLETE.
+MORE COMING SOON.

 ## Installation